No-no77/otakucansavetheworld/_articles/Hardsubs are Unethical.md

 **TO-DO:**

-1. **Refuting the Argument "Bad Subs are Better Than No Subs":** Articulate a defense against the notion that having poor quality subtitles is preferable to having none at all.
+1. Articulate a defense against the notion that having poor quality subtitles is preferable to having none at all.
 This argument is often met with resistance, particularly from those who prioritize having access to it.
 However, it is essential to consider the context and the broader implications of this statement.
-2. **Discuss the Development of ASR Systems:** Highlight the rapid development of Automatic Speech Recognition (ASR) systems and how this progress will eventually eliminate the scarcity of subtitles.
+2. Highlight the rapid development of Automatic Speech Recognition (ASR) systems and how this progress will eventually eliminate the scarcity of subtitles.
-3. **Provide Real Examples:** Use actual instances to support the argument, such as the case of the Nogizaka Skits Blu-ray release.
+3. Use actual instances to support the argument, such as the case of the Nogizaka Skits Blu-ray release.
 Discuss how the availability of Tamuhaya's translation could have expedited the subbing process.
-4. **Identify Benefits for Unethical Fansubbers:** Analyze what fansubbers gain from unethically copyrighting their work.
+4. Analyze what fansubbers gain from unethically copyrighting their work.
 This could include recognition, control over content, or potential financial benefits.
-5. **Highlight Instances of Unethical Behavior:** Discuss other unethical practices within the fansubbing community, such as paywalling content, using ad-filled and vulnerable websites with little regard for user safety, etc.
+5. Discuss other unethical practices within the fansubbing community, such as paywalling content, using ad-filled and vulnerable websites with little regard for user safety, etc.
-6. **Present a List of Ethical Subbers:** Compile a list of fansubbers within the Nogizaka46 community who are known for their ethical practices.
+6. Compile a list of fansubbers within the Nogizaka46 community who are known for their ethical practices.
+7. Recently I've come to notice an issue presented by subbers of tv shows: big sites, such as dramakiss as an example, stealing their subs and profiting off of it.
+I'll be thinking about this.

 ## Footnotes